digideskio/graduateWork/Rotations/Garner Lab/README.md

 ```

 This merged sam file must then by converted into fasta format.
 (Technically, this doesn't *have* to be the case, but Velvet is a memory hog and if we try to pass it a sam file, chances are very good that we will then have a seg fault.
 That's just bad times for everyone.)

+(Actually, it seems like Picard's `MergeSamFiles` function works better with this stuff, so we're using that even though it's a bit more unwieldy...)

 To do this, our script runs: